 Most institutions seek to restrict speech to the speech they agree with, which is not really a speech at all but what was openly referred to before being associated with the Nazis as propaganda (propaganda is alive and well, but the word isn’t).
 Companies would prefer if US law were changed so that all commentary or independent writing on the product of private companies or companies themselves had to be cleared through that company’s PR department.

 What SAP Expects to Gain from Writing Legally Unsupported Letters That Contradict Fair Use

-It is straightforward to get lawyers to write letters with impossible legal threats in them because there is no enforcement of fake legal statements.
-Therefore, while SAP’s attorneys, while knowing that they have no legal claim, hope that they will reach some people with the letters who do not understand that the legal claim is false.
+It is straightforward to get lawyers to write letters with impossible legal threats because there is no enforcement of fake legal statements.
+Therefore, while SAP’s attorneys, while knowing that they have no legal claim, hope to reach some people with the letters who do not understand that the legal claim is false.
 This can have a chilling effect on the use of SAP material, which is worth the price of sending the letters.
-Lawsuits are exorbitantly expensive, a fact which gives attorneys, even more, power and ability to push their weight around.
-Only the wealthy can afford a legal dispute (unless they are suing and the attorney picks up the fees on contingency).
-Some attorneys make their living merely sending extortionist letters which have not a legal basis to businesses.
-They can send 100s of letters on a topic, by solely using a mail merge program, and even if a low number of people payout, it is still a worthwhile endeavour.
+Lawsuits are exorbitantly expensive, which gives attorneys even more power and the ability to push their weight around.
+Only the wealthy can afford a legal dispute (unless they are suing and the attorney picks up the contingency fees).
+Some attorneys make their living merely sending extortionist letters that do not have a legal basis to businesses.
+They can send 100s of letters on a topic by solely using a mail merge program, and even if a low number of people payout, it is still a worthwhile endeavor.
 The people who do pay do not know that the attorney in question never planned to follow through on the letter.

 SAP’s Long View